 More Free Information

 South Carolina's workers' compensation cases can be highly nuanced.
 The outcome can change dramatically based on your understanding of the law.
-If you have any questions about settlement options in your case, you should call me for a free consulation and request free copies of my books.
+If you have any questions about settlement options in your case, you should call me for a free consultation and request free copies of my books.
 Contact us today at (803) 790-2800 or by using the live chat feature below.